 10) Guy Fawkes Night (03/11/73)

-Written and dramatised by Richard Davies, this whodunit finds Price recalling a London bonfire party in 1960, where a cruel father disappeared.
+Written and dramatised by Richard Davis, this whodunit finds Price recalling a London bonfire party in 1960, where a cruel father disappeared.
 With the man’s wife Helen (whom Price met and courted at art school in 1935) ending up in a mental hospital, and son David dying suddenly of a heart attack, Price pieces together a string of clues to find out what really happened to the father.
 It doesn’t make for a pretty story.

-Price said ‘Guy Fawkes Night is, of course a perfect setting for horrid things to happen and Richard Davis has spun a weird and very sinister web to trap a father and free a son from suppression.
+Price said ‘Guy Fawkes Night is, of course, a perfect setting for horrid things to happen and Richard Davis has spun a weird and very sinister web to trap a father and free a son from suppression.
 It has the classic purification, immolation by fire – not contrived as is often the case, but a part of the merry pranks of that lovingly celebrated day. ‘

 DID YOU KNOW?
 Adrienne Corri, who played Helen, also appeared with Price in Madhouse, which had been filmed earlier in 1973.
-Interestingly, Corri’s characters in both that film and this tale have a mentally illness and both suffer from unrequited love of Price’s characters.
+Interestingly, Corri’s characters in both that film and this tale have a mental illness and both suffer from unrequited love of Price’s characters.
 This story also gave Price the chance to playfully mock the pictures he had been making at the time.
 He alludes to Witchfinder General, too, and remarks that he’ll never attend another bonfire party again.